Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 ### 3. Ban User / Remove Campaign (Danger Button - Red)
 **What it does:**

+**Admin first selects a reason from dropdown:**
+- Options: "Inappropriate content", "Spam", "Harassment", "Misinformation", "Copyright violation", etc.

 **For Campaigns:**
-- Sets status to `removed-temporary`
+- Sets `moderationStatus` to `removed-temporary`
 - Content stays hidden
 - Sets 30-day appeal deadline
+- Stores selected reason in `banReason` field
 - Resets report count to 0
 - After 30 days: Auto-deletes permanently if no appeal
 - Second removal: `removed-permanent` (no recovery)

 **For Users:**
-- Sets account status to `banned-temporary`
+- Sets `moderationStatus` to `banned-temporary`
 - Hides all their campaigns
 - Sets 30-day appeal deadline
+- Stores selected reason in `banReason` field
 - Resets report count to 0

 **Notification sent:** ✅ **ALWAYS**
-- **Campaign**: "🚫 Campaign Removed - Your campaign has been removed.
-You can appeal this decision until [date]"
+- **Campaign**: "🚫 Campaign Removed - Your campaign has been removed for: [reason].
+You can appeal this decision until [date]."
-- **User**: "🚫 Account Banned - Your account has been banned.
-You can appeal until [date]"
+- **User**: "🚫 Account Banned - Your account has been banned for: [reason].
+You can appeal until [date]."
+- Notifications now include both the specific reason and the exact appeal deadline date

 **Confirmation popup:**
-> "Are you sure you want to ban this user/remove this campaign?
-This action will hide the content and notify the user/creator."
+> "Select a reason for removal/ban from the dropdown.
+The user will be notified with the reason and appeal deadline (30 days from now)."

 **Use when:** Content clearly violates rules and needs removal